 |Common: Creidhe, Humans, Drakeblooded

-Uncommon: Fathach, Firetouched, Krieger, Leasiar, Vartach, Weeping, Wildlings (Field & Forest)
+Uncommon: Fathach, Firetouched, Krieger, Leasiar, Vartach, Wildlings (Field & Forest)

 Players who wish to make characters that are from places other than the Five Realms should contact the Event Team before submitting their character.
 Since characters need to be somewhat established in Five Realms society before joining the gallóglaigh, a character from outside the Five Realms will still pick a home Realm.

-Once you have picked your character’s Species and home Realm, and taken the corresponding Feats, now you have to choose the remaining Feats for your character to start with.
-Here’s a link to the full list of feats.
+After selecting your Species and Realm Feats, now you have to choose the remaining Feats for your character to start with.
+Refer to Chapter 4 for a full list of Feats.

-As a starting character, you pick nine Feats from the Open Feats list.
+As a starting character, you pick nine Feats from the Open Feats list in Chapter 4.
 Some Feats have requirements which must be met before your character can take them, and some have no requirements.
 You must ensure your characters meet all requirements of a Feat before taking it.

 Bear in mind when picking Feats that your starting character will by default have 1 Body hit per Location, 0 Armour hits per location, and 6 Vigour once they have sworn the Five Oaths.